IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 ```
 You can verify the transaction by checking the product and seller registry.

-To create a product listing for the above product, copy the `ProductID`.
+To create a product listing for the above product, copy the `ProductID` from the product registry.
 Then submit `StartBidding` transaction.
 ```
 {
   "$class": "org.acme.product.auction.StartBidding",
-  "reservePrice": 200,
+  "reservePrice": 50,
-  "product": "resource:org.acme.product.auction.Product#<ProductID>",
+  "product": "resource:org.acme.product.auction.Product#<ProductID>"
-  "owner": "resource:org.acme.product.auction.Seller#auction@acme.org"
 }
 ```

-You've just listed `Sample Product` for auction, with a reserve price of 200!
+You've just listed `Sample Product` for auction, with a reserve price of 50!
 A listing has been created in `ProductListing` registry for the product with `FOR_SALE` state.

 Now Member participants can submit `Offer` transactions to bid on a product listing.

-Submit an `Offer` transaction, by submitting a transaction and selecting `Offer` from the dropdown.
+For each `member id`, select the user id from the `Wallet tab`.
+Now click on `test tab` to submit an `Offer` transaction.
 > `ListingID` is the id of the listing copied from the `ProductListing` registry.

 ```
 {
   "$class": "org.acme.product.auction.Offer",
-  "bidPrice": 300,
+  "bidPrice": 50,
   "listing": "resource:org.acme.product.auction.ProductListing#<ListingID>",
   "member": "resource:org.acme.product.auction.Member#memberA@acme.org"
 }